RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 </TABLE>

 \anchor SNBEP_CBOX
-<H2>CBOX counter</H2>
+<H2>Last Level cache counters</H2>
 <P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the LLC coherency engine in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The LLC coherence engine (CBo) manages the interface between the core and the last level cache (LLC).
 All core transactions that access the LLC are directed from the core to a CBo via the ring interconnect.
 The CBo is responsible for managing data delivery from the LLC to the requesting core.
 It is also responsible for maintaining coherence between the cores within the socket that share the
 LLC; generating snoops and collecting snoop responses from the local cores when the MESIF protocol requires it.
 </I><BR>
-The uncore management performance counters are exposed to the operating system through the MSR interface.
+The Last Level cache performance counters are exposed to the operating system through the MSR interface.
 SandyBridge EN/EP systems have maximal 8 CBOXes, each with 4 general-purpose counters.
 The name CBOX originates from the Nehalem EX Uncore monitoring where those functional units are called CBOX.
 </P>
 <H3>Counter and events</H3>
 <TABLE>